Dates for Summer Advising 2015 are Friday, June 19, Tuesday, June 23, or Friday, June 26.

-After June 9, call the Provost’s Office (410-778-7206).
+Log in to WebAdvisor and follow the directions enclosed in Dean DiQuinzio’s letter to you.
+Registration for Summer Advising is open May 4 – June 12.
+After June 12, call the Provost’s Office (410-778-7206).
 We hold places in all courses for each of the three advising days, so you have the same chance of getting into a course no matter which day you attend.

 Your summer advisor will expect you to be prepared for your advising meeting, so be sure to review this material carefully.
-Then complete the Summer Advising Course Selection Worksheet and bring it with you to your advising appointment on your Summer Advising day.
+Then complete the and bring it with you to your advising appointment on your Summer Advising day.

 If you cannot attend in June:

-If for some reason you cannot attend one of the Summer Advising dates, registration for classes can be handled either in person or over the phone with Dean DiQuinzio any time after June 20, and you will attend a make-up session on August 20 that will cover the other important sessions given in June.
-You can contact the Provost’s Office at 410-778-7206 to make a phone or in-person appointment with Dean DiQuinzio.
+We do recommend Summer Advising; it will help you get off to a great start.
+But if you cannot attend Summer Advising, registration for classes can be handled either in person or over the phone with Dean Patrice DiQuinzio or Registrar Ashley Turlington any time after June 19.
+You will also attend a make-up session on August 26 that will cover the information from the sessions given in June.
+You can contact the Provost’s Office at 410-778-7206 to make a phone or in-person appointment with Dean DiQuinzio or Registrar Turlington.